100 Florida Trails®

 110-Mile Bike Trail Circles Lake on Herbert Hoover Dike

-Lake Okeechobee Scenic Trail ("LOST"), part of the Florida National Scenic Trail, circles Lake Okeechobee - the second largest freshwater lake in the U.S. - on top of the Herbert Hoover Dike, built for flood control in the 1930's.
-The trail is used for biking, hiking, fishing, and bird watching.
-There are 14 campgrounds on or adjacent to the trail.
-The surface consists of both paved and gravel portions.
-The trail is not always continuous, with short diversions onto roadways to go around locks.
+Lake Okeechobee Scenic Trail ("LOST") circles Lake Okeechobee (the second largest freshwater lake in the U.S.) on top of the 35-foot high Herbert Hoover Dike, built for flood control in the 1930's.
+The trail is popular for biking, hiking, fishing, and bird watching.
+A canal runs continuously alongside the dike, access points to the trail require crossing the canal.
+LOST forms a loop on the Florida National Scenic Trail.
 (Map link and photos below.)

 Lake Okeechobee Scenic Trail, South Florida Biking